bonny/WordPress-Simple-History/readme.txt

 See the [hooks documentation](https://simple-history.com/docs/hooks/) for more info.

-= For how long are events stored? =
+= For how long are the history kept? =

-Events in the log are stored for 60 days by default.
-Events older than this will be removed.
+By default, logs are stored for 60 days.
+This duration can be adjusted in the settings.

 This can be modified using the filter [`simple_history/db_purge_days_interval`](https://simple-history.com/docs/hooks/#simplehistorydbpurgedaysinterval) or using the [Simple History Extended Settings add-on](https://simple-history.com/add-ons/extended-settings?utm_source=wpadmin).

+= Can I track changes made by specific users? =

+Yes, Simple History allows you to filter the history by user names, making it easy to monitor individual activities.

 ## Screenshots